 If you are not sure what to talk about, I can help you figure that out.
-Part of what we might work on together during our initial sessions is getting a better sense of what would be helpful to focus on.
+Part of what we might work on together during our initial sessions is getting a better sense of what would be useful to focus on.
 I am particularly sensitive to people who are entering therapy for the first time, may have had a negative experience of therapy in the past, or may be uncertain of what to expect or do in therapy.
 I educate my clients about the therapy process and seek to lessen some of the initial tension that might be felt by beginning sessions.
 For example, part of how we might understand your experience of relationships is to discuss your feelings, thoughts, and opinions of our therapeutic relationship to help you become more aware of how you relate to other people.

 If talking is not the only way you feel you can best express yourself, I also practice expressive therapies and art therapy.
 I believe we communicate our experiences, thoughts, and feelings through many different mediums - not just talking - and connecting to a way you communicate best is very important to me.
 For example, clients have brought artwork, poems, writing passages, and journal entries to help us discuss important parts of their experiences.
 Creative expression is also a highly effective way to work with past traumatic experiences.
 I think you will find I am flexible and very open to learning about how best we can work together.

 Do you accept insurance?
 How does insurance work?

 Insurance can be very confusing for clients to navigate.
 I currently do not accept private insurance, however, most insurance providers allow partial coverage for psychologists who are not within their network of providers.
 The first thing you should do is check with your insurance carrier by calling the number on the back of your insurance card or visiting their website.
 For additional inquiries about insurance, please feel free to contact me.
 If you'd like to check your insurance coverage, consider the following questions: